Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I looked up like Kiwi sex.

-And it was really hard to find.
+and it was really hard to find.

 You've really constructed this narrative

-after I walked in on you and what you were Googling.
+after I walked in on you

 No, there's a reason you'll see.

-It's the podcast.
+It's the walkers!

 Yeah, now I have to do it.